mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 6. You can stop Nemo Show Hidden Files closing/restarting & Workspace Max Number Limiting by typing this into a terminal:# killall dbus-monitor<br>
 7. If you don't want the max workspaces limit and Nemo disable hidden files, comment out the last line in z_login.sh

-<br>Logout and then Login and they will be running again.
 <br>
 <br>